 Warriors face critical offseason after brutal play-in loss to Kings

-Warriors face critical offseason after brutal play-in loss to Kings originally appeared on NBC Sports Bay Area
+Warriors face critical offseason after brutal play-in loss to Kings originally appeared on NBC Sports Philadelphia

-SACRAMENTO – After an earlier-than-expected end to their playoff aspirations, the Warriors are headed into what may their most critical offseason since the Steve Kerr era began nearly a decade ago.
+SACRAMENTO – After an earlier-than-expected end to their playoff aspirations, the Golden State Warriors are headed into what may their most critical offseason since the Steve Kerr era began nearly a decade ago.

 Owner Joe Lacob, general manager Mike Dunleavy and Kerr are facing a number of legitimate and pivotal questions that will go a long way in determining the future of the franchise.